Comparison — data as of August 2026

 • Your saved folders on Instagram, TikTok, Facebook, or Threads are overflowing and you want them in one place

-• You've lost saved posts to deletion before and want the actual media backed up, not just a link
+• You've lost saved posts to deletion before and want the actual media backed up (on Instagram, Threads, TikTok, and Facebook), not just a link

 • You save more short-form video and social posts than articles